SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 `Free, Minor Limitations`

-Email gets really sloppy and is a pain in the neck for a lot of people.
+Email can get really sloppy and is a pain in the neck for a lot of people.
 Slack has quickly become a super popular way of communicating in all sorts of groups.

+It's basically a high-powered messenger app helping you organize conversations and communicate quickly.

 We like it a lot, and it's made life easier at Skymouse!